leukeleu/django-hidp/packages/hidp/docs/configure-as-oidc-provider.md

 Refer to the [Django OAuth Toolkit documentation](https://django-oauth-toolkit.readthedocs.io/en/latest/settings.html) for more information on the settings provided by DOT and a list of all available settings.

+## Translations

+If your application supports multiple languages, you can add support for the OIDC `ui_locales` parameter using the `UiLocalesMiddleware` provided by HIdP.
+See the [Translations](project:./translations.md) documentation for more information.